Local Malay cuisine is often relegated to the discount end of the spectrum in KL, with more exotic fares monopolising the fine dining options.

 Precious Old China

-Located above Kuala Lumpur’s historic Central Market, which was originally built in 1888. over 3 years ago
+Located above Kuala Lumpur’s historic Central Market, which was originally built in 1888. about 4 years ago